muktharamesh20/61040-portfolio/assignments/composingConcepts.md

 ### Suppose the application did not support alternative domain names, and always used a fixed one such as “bit.ly.”
 How would you change the synchronizations to implement this?

-Request.shortenUrl in the "register" sync no longer would need shortUrlBase, and neither would the "generate" sync.
+Request.shortenUrl in the "register" sync no longer would need the argument shortUrlBase, and neither would the "generate" sync.
 Then, we would put the fixed domain name (ie "bit.ly") in place of shortUrlBase as a string in UrlShortening.register().

 ### These synchronizations are not complete; in particular, they don’t do anything when a resource expires.
 Write a sync for this case, using appropriate actions from the ExpiringResource and URLShortening concepts.